-In today’s competitive job market, programming jobs are amongst the mo.
+In today’s competitive job market, programming jobs are amongst the most desirable careers.
 The ability to innovate, create and troubleshoot all kinds of technologies on a daily basis is what drives many individuals to seek experience and pursue a future in computer science or coding.